A train driver has lost his unfair dismissal claim and ordered to pay costs after being sacked for safety breaches.

 He ordered Singh to pay Sydney Trains’s costs.

 No job, no compensation, just a big bill

-“It is rare in an unfair dismissal case that the employer offers six months pay, plus a lifetime of free train travel, not to mention a letter describing the dismissal as a resignation,” he said.
+“It is rare in an unfair dismissal case that an employer offers six months pay,” he said.

 “If we were representing Mr Singh, we would have advised him to grab that offer with both hands and run.